Darren Barnard: Coaching career

-Camberley Town

 Barnard moved to sign for Camberley Town prior to his release from Aldershot in 2007.
 As well as being used as a player, Barnard was also appointed the Director of Football for the club, and later the general manager.
 In May 2010 he was appointed joint first team manager alongside ex-Reading and Wycombe Wanderers player Paul Miles.
 Barnard became sole Manager after Paul Miles resigned in October 2011.
 In 2010 Barnard started his 'A' Licence coaching badge in Manchester.
 Other players on the course run through the PFA included David Lee, Paul Williams, Paulo Wanchope and ex-teammate Shaun Goater.
 In May 2012, Barnard decided to move on from Camberley Town 1st team and stepped down as the Manager.
-Barnard still had links with the club through his next venture.

-Professional Footballers Soccer Academies

 In July 2011, Barnard become Director and Head Coach for Professional Footballers Soccer Academies.
 Based at a local 6th Form school and in conjunction with Camberley Town FC.
 The role included Players receiving daily training involving individual and team coaching focusing on the Roles and Responsibilities of the players within the team.

 Players received guidance on individual Football fitness, nutritional advice and a regular appraisal to monitor each player's development both on and off the pitch.
 Players had the opportunity to represent the Football club through the academy, youth, and college or reserve team, with the aim to progress into the first team or progress to higher placed teams.

-Aldershot Town

 Barnard was appointed Academy Manager of Aldershot Town in August 2013 just after the club had come out of administration following relegation from the Football League the previous season.

 Barnard was approached by Aldershot Town Football Club to reinstate the club's Youth Academy after coming out of administration.
 Barnard very quickly formed a squad of 30 players and although very successful on the pitch it was Barnard's organisational and man-management skills behind the scenes molding the players into a well-drilled unit both on and off the pitch that really stood out.
 With a vast amount of experience having played himself at the highest level, Barnard understood the welfare and player liaison duties that go with a modern managers position.

 Once the academy was established and running the decision was taken for Barnard to go and explore alternative routes in his football career.
 Barnard left Aldershot Town in December 2013.